imdanras/botm/README.md

 This is a simple app to determine burger locations based on either a Seattle neighborhood search or by using your location.

+# User Story
+* As a consumer, I'd like to know relevant burger places near me
+* As a consumer, I'd like to be able to save favorite burger places' information

 ### Screenshots
 <img src="/public/static/img/landing.png" width="280">